arnolddevos/ceproc/latticework.md

 # Deriving Parafacts

-Derived parafacts are written in the rule head.
-Values are written in terms of literals a variables bound in the formula.
+Derived parafacts are written in the rule head in terms of variables bound in the formula.

-Variables used in the derived fact and the derived parafacts are segregated.
-A variable that appears in the derived fact cannot appear in a derived parafact (and visa versa).
+- the parafact value may be an expression involving more than one variable and/or literal.

+- a given variable must not appear in both the fact and one of its parafacts.

-A given parafact predicate can appear in the rule head more than once.
+- a given parafact predicate can appear in the rule head more than once.
 In that case, the occurrences are merged.

 # Matching Parafacts